Password spray investigation

 You can connect SIEM with the Microsoft Graph Security API by using any of the following options:

-- Directly using the supported integration options – Refer to the list of supported integration options like writing code to directly connect your application to derive rich insights.
-Leverage samples to get started.
+• Directly using the supported integration options – Refer to the list of supported integration options like writing code to directly connect your application to derive rich insights.
+Use samples to get started.

-- Use connectors built by Microsoft – Refer to the list of connectors that you can use to connect with the API through a variety of solutions for Security Incident and Event Management (SIEM), Security Response and Orchestration (SOAR), Incident Tracking and Service Management (ITSM), reporting, and so on.
+• Use connectors built by Microsoft – Refer to the list of connectors that you can use to connect with the API through various solutions for Security Incident and Event Management (SIEM), Security Response and Orchestration (SOAR), Incident Tracking and Service Management (ITSM), reporting, and so on.

 Using Splunk